Srinanth/AI-Agent/README.md

 1.  **Accepts Submissions:** Provides a clean React frontend for students to upload their work and select an assignment type.
 2.  **Processes Files:** A FastAPI backend reliably extracts text from PDFs, Word documents, and PowerPoint presentations.
-3.  **Orchestrates with n8n:** The heart of the system. n8n manages the entire workflow: receiving the submission, constructing the perfect prompt for an LLM (like OpenAI's GPT-4), and handling the AI's response.
+3.  **Orchestrates with n8n:** The heart of the system. n8n manages the entire workflow: receiving the submission, constructing the perfect html strucuture with the answers
 4.  **Leverages AI:** Uses advanced LLMs to provide intelligent, context-aware feedback and grading on assignments, from essays to math problems.
 5.  **Delivers Results:** Automatically sends a beautifully formatted email to the student with their feedback and grade.
 6.  **Scales & Recovers:** Built with Docker for easy deployment and uses Supabase (PostgreSQL) to ensure n8n's state and workflow data are persistent and reliable.